Ogezi-Emmanuel/AI-Powered-Corporate-Spend-Analysis-for-Fintech/README.md

 ### Project Overview

 This project simulates a core product offering of a modern spend management fintech company (like Ramp, Brex, or Moniepoint).
-It involves a two-part analysis of a corporate credit card transaction dataset to uncover spending patterns and build an intelligent, automated expense categorization tool.
+It involves a two-part analysis of **real-world corporate credit card transaction data from the UK Government** to uncover spending patterns and build an intelligent, automated expense categorization tool.

-The goal is to demonstrate a full-stack data analysis workflow, from raw data processing to deriving actionable business insights and building a value-add AI feature.
+The goal is to demonstrate a full-stack data analysis workflow, from processing raw, multi-source data to deriving actionable business insights and building a value-add AI feature.

 -----